 Also, if the grain breaks into tiny pieces, you can sprinkle a bit of water and allow it to cook further.

-If the rice is mushy and hard, it means you have overcooked the rice and have also allowed it to sit in the pressure cooker container for too long.
+If the rice is mushy and hard, it means you have overcooked it and allowed it to sit in the pressure cooker container for too long.

 So, make sure you add a little less water next time.

-Apart from this, you should also check the quality of rice you’re using for the cooking purpose.
+Apart from this, you should also check the quality of rice you’re using for cooking purposes.